Four Seasons Bar

-Claims in respect of James, Katie, Jimmy, Breda, Kandy and Shannon O'Donoghue, Christy, Nora, Noreen and Stacey Quilligan, Bridget Burke and Amanda and Crystal O'Reilly were referred to the Director of Equality Investigations under the Equal Status Act 2000.
-In accordance with her powers under section 75 of the Employment Equality Act, the Director then delegated the cases to me, Bernadette Treanor, an Equality Officer, for investigation, hearing and decision and for the exercise of other relevant functions of the Director under Part III of the Equal Status Act.
+Teresa McCarthy referred a claim to the Director of Equality Investigations under the Equal Status Act 2000 in respect of an incident which allegedly took place on 13th June 2003.
+In accordance with her powers under section 75 of the Employment Equality Act, the Director then delegated the case to me, Bernadette Treanor, an Equality Officer, on 20th April 2007 for investigation, hearing and decision and for the exercise of other relevant functions of the Director under Part III of the Equal Status Act.

 Summary of the Complainant's case